Mufaddal Saifuddin: Community

-Mufaddal Saifuddin's path of recognition began in his youth.
+Mufaddal Saifuddin's path of recognition began early in his youth.
 During his early studies in Cairo, he achieved the distinguished status of Haafiz al-Quran (حافظ القران) by memorizing the entire Quran, earning him recognition in Egypt as the Shaykh al-Ma'arif (Master of Knowledge).

 When he was 13½ years old, his grandfather Taher Saifuddin took his Misaq on May 22, 1960 (27th of Zil al-Qa'da 1379H), during his 75th birthday celebrations.
+In his misaaq vows, he pledged his life to the service of the Dawat-E-Hadiyah (Lit: the rightly guided mission).

 On 18 March 1966 (27th of Zil al-Qa'da 1385H), Mohammed Burhanuddin bestowed upon him two significant honors: the title of Thiqat al-D'awat al-Tayyibiyah (The Trusted of the Tayyibi Mission) and the cognomen "Saifuddin" (Scimitar of Islam).

 In January 1969, he was crowned as successor-designate by nass (divine appointment) by his father Mohammed Burhanuddin.
 In 1971 he was appointed Amirul Hajj by his father Burhanuddin.
 Following his completion of Hajj, he embarked on a significant journey to Yemen, after which his father honored him with the illustrious distinction Aqeeq al-Yemen (The Agate of Yemen).

 His academic achievements were again recognized in June 1971 when he received one of Al Jamea tus Saifiyah's most prestigious degrees, al-'Aleem al-Baare' (The Outstandingly Learned).
 His connection to this institution deepened when he was appointed its Rector (Ameer al Jamea) in April 1987.

 Syedna Saifuddin's influence in academic leadership continued to grow when he was elected Chancellor of Aligarh Muslim University in April 2015, a position to which he was re-elected in December 2018.
 His academic leadership expanded further when he was unanimously elected Chancellor of Jamia Millia Islamia University in March 2023 for a five-year term.